Experiencing a stroke turns your life upside down in an instance. Sufferers can be left with paralysed muscles, struggling to walk, talk, eat.

-"In Australia, 55,000 people suffer a stroke every year," says Project PhD Student at the Heart Research Institute, Jessica Maclean.
-"That’s one life changed forever every 9 minutes.
+"In Australia, 55,000 people suffer a stroke every year," says Heart Research Institute PhD student, Jessica Maclean.
+"That’s one life changed forever every 9 minutes. “

 "It's vital that stroke sufferers get treatment immediately.
 The longer a stroke remains untreated, the greater the chance that permanent brain damage will occur, leaving behind paralysis, speech problems and other disabilities."